dyno-might/dyno-might.github.io/_posts/2021-04-18-humidifiers.md

 The statistics we have on ambient air pollution are based on particles from things like power plants and cars.
 The dissolved solids in water are different, so there's every reason to think the health impact is different, too.

-Some people make an evolutionary argument: Maybe we evolved some robustness to particles that are naturally occurring like those from dust or sea since our ancestors have been breathing those long before humans existed.
+Some people make an evolutionary argument: Maybe we evolved some robustness to particles that are naturally occurring like those from dust or sea spray since our ancestors have been breathing those long before humans existed.

 So what's actually in water?
 [Sain et al. (2017)](https://doi.org/10.1111/ina.12414) do a decomposition of three different types of water.
 Here is what they find in terms of mg/L.